Return to courses

 Course overview

-Developed in partnership with PPTA and Victoria University of Wellington, this 5-point micro-credential course is taught over one school term.
-It includes online self-paced modules, 3 live online webinars and a one-day face-to-face workshop, with some small assessment activities.
-Full course enrolment costs are funded by the PPTA, including costs for travel to attend the workshop (more information on this is provided below under Further Information and once the course starts).
+This 5-point micro-credential course is taught over one school term.
+It includes online self-paced modules, 3 live online webinars and a one-day face-to-face workshop in Wellington or Auckland with some small assessment activities.

 Facilitated by